 Rollins College (Winter Park, FL) and The University of Texas at San

 Antonio.
-In addition to the Olympics, Battenfield has participated in
+In addition to working at three Olympic Games, Battenfield has participated in

 numerous national and international sporting events, including the World

 Cup, Olympic qualifying events, and he has also been a television and